GIULIOHHH/CPPS/Alg/Treap.md

 	//if the root is smaller or equal then the key, we only need to split the right else if (treap->key <=key){
 		/*split the right child by key, into left_treap and right_treap.
-		We put left_treap (values smaller then key) inside the right child of treap (since the left child doesnt have anything to do with it) and right_treap (values bigger then key) become the new treap.
+		We put left_treap (values smaller then key) inside the right child of treap (since the left child doesnt have anything to do with it) and right_treap (values bigger then key) becomes the new treap.

 		*/
 		split(treap->right_child,key,treap->right_child,right_treap);